-To create a new project from scratch, open the File menu and press the New / New empty project button.
+To create a new project from scratch, open the File menu and press the Empty project button.

 Projects created from this place automatically receive a copy of the PSADT template/wrapper, which is defined in the Profile.
 Once the project is created, the template is static and will not be updated, even if the profile settings are changed.